Today I will tell you which restaurants in Paris I liked the most in my trips to the French capital.

 Although it is located in the Latin Quarter, this restaurant is on the outskirts and is not frequented by foreign tourists.

-We do believe that some were French tourists, or at least they seemed so, and the best thing is that it was not crowded, and also since the French speaks in a lower tone of voice, it seemed that there were fewer people.
+We do believe that some were French tourists, or at least they seemed so, and the best thing is that it was not crowded or it seemed because the French people speak generally in a lower tone of voice.

 Another thing that I liked, besides the food, is that they don’t rush you; behind us, there was a couple who had been sitting before we arrived with a coffee, and they were still there when we left.